Amneal Pharmaceuticals (NYSE:AMRX) Updates FY 2022 Earnings Guidance

-Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.65-$0.70 for the period, compared to the consensus earnings per share estimate of $0.81.
 The company issued revenue guidance of $2.15 billion-$2.25 billion, compared to the consensus revenue estimate of $2.17 billion.

-A number of research firms have recently weighed in on AMRX.
-StockNews.com downgraded shares of Amneal Pharmaceuticals from a buy rating to a hold rating in a research report on Thursday, August 4th.
-The Goldman Sachs Group decreased their price objective on shares of Amneal Pharmaceuticals from $4.50 to $4.00 and set a buy rating for the company in a report on Monday, August 8th.
-Finally, TheStreet downgraded shares of Amneal Pharmaceuticals from a c- rating to a d+ rating in a report on Friday, August 12th.
+Several research firms have issued reports on AMRX.
+StockNews.com cut Amneal Pharmaceuticals from a buy rating to a hold rating in a research report on Thursday, August 4th.
+The Goldman Sachs Group cut their price objective on Amneal Pharmaceuticals from $4.50 to $4.00 and set a buy rating for the company in a research report on Monday, August 8th.
+Finally, TheStreet cut Amneal Pharmaceuticals from a c- rating to a d+ rating in a research report on Friday, August 12th.

-Several hedge funds and other institutional investors have recently modified their holdings of AMRX.
-Mirabella Financial Services LLP bought a new stake in shares of Amneal Pharmaceuticals during the first quarter valued at about $63,000.
-Atria Wealth Solutions Inc. bought a new stake in shares of Amneal Pharmaceuticals during the first quarter valued at about $75,000.
-Sei Investments Co. raised its stake in shares of Amneal Pharmaceuticals by 17.7% during the first quarter.
-Sei Investments Co. now owns 20,553 shares of the company’s stock valued at $62,000 after purchasing an additional 3,096 shares in the last quarter.
-Virtu Financial LLC bought a new stake in shares of Amneal Pharmaceuticals during the first quarter valued at about $109,000.
-Finally, Thrivent Financial for Lutherans bought a new stake in shares of Amneal Pharmaceuticals during the second quarter valued at about $164,000.
+A number of large investors have recently made changes to their positions in AMRX.
+Sei Investments Co. boosted its stake in shares of Amneal Pharmaceuticals by 17.7% during the first quarter.
+Sei Investments Co. now owns 20,553 shares of the company’s stock valued at $62,000 after acquiring an additional 3,096 shares during the last quarter.
+Mirabella Financial Services LLP acquired a new stake in Amneal Pharmaceuticals in the 1st quarter worth about $63,000.
+Atria Wealth Solutions Inc. acquired a new stake in Amneal Pharmaceuticals in the 1st quarter worth about $75,000.
+Virtu Financial LLC acquired a new stake in Amneal Pharmaceuticals in the 1st quarter worth about $109,000.
+Finally, Thrivent Financial for Lutherans acquired a new stake in Amneal Pharmaceuticals in the 2nd quarter worth about $164,000.
 Institutional investors and hedge funds own 33.42% of the company’s stock.

 About Amneal Pharmaceuticals